RatJuggler/developer-portfolio/README.md

 - Boostrap - Front-end development toolkit [from here](https://getbootstrap.com/).
 - Table - Uses the Bootstrap table extension [from here](https://bootstrap-table.com/).
 - Timeline - Based on code [from here](https://bootsnipp.com/snippets/Q0ppE).
 I don't believe this is the original, but I can't find a definitive source.
-- Carousel - Original code from [this company](http://iatek.com/) via [this article](https://azmind.com/bootstrap-carousel-multiple-items/).
+- Carousel - Based on original code from [this company](http://iatek.com/) via [this article](https://azmind.com/bootstrap-carousel-multiple-items/).
 - Cookie Banner - Based on code [from here](https://github.com/kolappannathan/bootstrap-cookie-banner).

+Where the use is "based" on I have taken the initial code and rewritten it, removing jQuery and adding my own tweaks.